deepakmanghani1511/Prescripto/README.md

      -  Open this link:https://www.mongodb.com/cloud/atlas/register

      -  After that Sign Up on the website.

      -  Click on New Project Option

      -  After Creating Project go to Database Section & Build a database

      -  Select M0 & Your Region & Create Database

      -  Setup Username & Password & Create User
         Note: Do not use ‘@’ symbol in the password

-   -  NowClick on Finish & Close
+     -  Now Click on Finish & Close

-   -  Whitelist IP0.0.0.0&ClickonAddEntry
+     -  White list IP 0.0.0.0 & Click on Add Entry

-   -  NowClickonConnect
+     -  Now Click on Connect

-   -  NowSelectCompassOption
+     -  Now Select Compass Option

-   -  AndCopytheConnectionString
+     -  And Copy the Connection String

      -  And Paste It in the backend / .env file and replace the <password> with the password you set previously in 4.F & save changes.

  6. Setup Stripe ( Optional )

-   -  create a stripe account from here
+    -  Create a stripe account from here

     -  After creating account get the Stripe Secret Key from dashboard

     -  Paste the Secret Key in backend / .env file and save file

  7. Setup Razorpay( Optional )

-   -  create a razorpay account from here
+    -  Create a razorpay account from here

     -  After creating account get the Razorpay Secret Key & Razorpay Key ID from dashboard

     -  Paste the Secret Key in backend / .env file and save file

  8. To Run Backend use npm run server command in Integrated Terminal